KLiFF2606/The-Moroccan-Darija-Word2Vec-Project/README.md

 # The-Moroccan-Darija-Word2Vec-Project
-The Moroccan Darija Word Embedding project is an open-source project that aims to create a large embedding database for Morocan Darija.
+The Moroccan Darija Word Embedding project is an open-source project that aims to create a large embedding database for Moroccan Darija.

 #### Credits:
 This project has been started by: